Protecting coherence from the environment via Stark many-body localization in a Quantum-Dot Simulator: Model and set-up

 \section{Model and set-up}

 We consider the paradigmatic SMBL spin$-S$ Hamiltonian on a chain of $N$ sites subject to coupling to a phonon bath, viz., $H = H_{s}+ H_{sb}$ where the system Hamiltonian is given by,

 where $J>0$ represents that the spin-ground state is anti-ferromagnetic.
-Each site experiences a tilted magnetic field that gives rise to Stark many body localization.
-Each site is coupled to a local phonon bath
+Each site experiences a tilted magnetic field giving rise to Stark many-body localization.
+Moreover, each site is coupled to a local phonon bath